Nkemjiks/book-a-meal-app/README.md

 + The external signup or signin button are to toggle between the signup and signin pages
 + To navigate to the admin dashboard, simply proceed to the user dashboard and hover over the settings     icon.
 You should see a dropdown containing admin and signout elements.
 Click on the admin page to       navigate to the admin dashboard and the signout page to sign out of the application.

+## A .env file is need for keep the database URL and the secret key for your JWT.
+A sample .env file called '.sampleenv'has been included to show what should be included in the file.

 ##### P.S: I moved the Sign Up page to the top-level directory and renamed it as index.html to be able to use github pages